Doug Nussmeier: Alabama

 In January 2012, Nussmeier became the new offensive coordinator and quarterbacks coach at Alabama in Tuscaloosa under head coach Nick Saban, replacing outgoing coordinator Jim McElwain, the new head coach at Colorado State.
 Under Nussmeier's guidance in 2012, junior quarterback A. J. McCarron set the school record for touchdowns in a season with 26.
 McCarron threw an additional four touchdowns in the national championship game against Notre Dame in a 42–14 victory, which allowed McCarron to set another school record for career touchdown passes.

 Michigan

 In 2014, Nussmeier was hired at Michigan in Ann Arbor on January 9, following the firing of offensive coordinator Al Borges.

 Florida

 Michigan head coach Brady Hoke was fired after that season on December 2, and Nussmeier was hired at Florida in Gainesville a few weeks later, on the staff of new head coach Jim McElwain.
 In his third season with the Gators in 2017, McElwain was fired in late October and Nussmeier was let go a month later.

 Dallas Cowboys

-On February 14, 2018, Nussmeier was hired by the Dallas Cowboys as their tight ends coach under head coach Jason Garrett and offensive coordinator Scott Linehan; all three are former quarterbacks, as is then-quarterbacks coach Jon Kitna.
+On February 14, 2018, Nussmeier was hired by the Dallas Cowboys as their tight ends coach under head coach Jason Garrett and offensive coordinator Scott Linehan.
 In 2020, Nussmeier was retained by the Cowboys under new head coach Mike McCarthy, being promoted to quarterbacks coach.

+Los Angeles Chargers

+In 2023, Nussmeier served as the quarterbacks coach for the Los Angeles Chargers, joining his Dallas Cowboys offensive coordinator Kellen Moore.

+Philadelphia Eagles

+In 2024, Nussmeier once again followed Kellen Moore, with both of them joining the Philadelphia Eagles in the same roles that they served with the Chargers.
+He was part of the staff that won Super Bowl LIX over the Kansas City Chiefs.

+New Orleans Saints

+After Moore was named the new head coach of the New Orleans Saints, it was announced later that month that Nussmeier had been hired as the team's offensive coordinator on February 20, 2025.

+Personal life

+Nussmeier and his wife Christie have two sons and a daughter.
+His son Garrett is the starting quarterback for the LSU Tigers.